This post may contain affiliate links.

 Why Make Yogurt at Home?

 First, let’s talk about why you’d want to make your own yogurt at home.
-Here are my top reasons, in no particular order:
+Here are a few reasons:

 - It saves on waste.
-If you eat as much yogurt as we do you might find yourself with a towering stack of quart-sized yogurt containers.
-While yogurt containers can be re-used or recycled, it still feels wasteful to use this many.
-Make your own yogurt in mason jars and those days are over!
+If you eat yogurt often, then you might find yourself with a towering stack of quart-sized yogurt containers.
+While yogurt containers can be reused or recycled, it still feels wasteful to use this many.
+Make your own yogurt in mason jars, and those days are over!

 - It saves money.
 One quart of yogurt = one quart of milk plus some starter, which can either be the yogurt you made last or a packet of starter.
-Depending on the milk you buy this means you can cut the cost of yogurt consumption about in half.
-Plus, if you buy your milk in glass jars you’ve basically just eliminated the waste associated with your yogurt habit.
+Depending on the milk you buy, you can cut the cost of yogurt consumption by about half.
+Plus, if you buy your milk in glass jars, you’ve eliminated the waste associated with your yogurt habit.

 While those directions are a good starting point they don’t exactly get you there in a foolproof way.
-First, they don’t really tell you how long its going to take.
-Second (at least in my version) they give two options but don’t tell you which is better.
-Third, they leave out a couple of steps that, in my opinion, get you closer to that nice thick consistency we’re all looking for.
+Here are a few reasons why: First, they don’t really tell you how long its going to take.
+Second, they give two options but don’t tell you which is better.
+Third, they leave out a couple of steps that ensures that get closer to that nice thick consistency we’re all looking for.

 In all, about 10 hours to make yogurt with your Instant Pot.
 Most of that time is passive (just letting the yogurt do it’s thing).
 But you’ll want to plan out your process so that you know you have time to deal with each step.